After you connect to your account via SSH, you might need these commands for:

 Create an archive of specific files:

-Where instead of archive type the name of the future archive, and after that - exact files which should be included.
+, type the name of the future archive and, after that, specify the exact files that should be included.

 Create an archive of the whole folder: